w3c/wai-website/pages/design-develop/media-guide/users-orgs.fr.md

 title_image: /content-images/media-guide/body.svg
 nav_title: "Besoins utilisateurs"
 lang: fr   # Change "en" to the translated-language shortcode
+last_updated: 2021-09-29   # Keep the date of the English version

+translation:
-last_updated: 2022-09-23   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+  last_updated: 2022-09-23  # Put the date of the translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: "Rémi Bétin"